IteratedLM/2023_12_ailm/code/README.txt

 this is what used to be FIGURE 10 and is in fig10.
 The old figure didn't have the pink line in the "b" panel, this is what plot_with_sd.jl does, in the end it doesn't involve an sd of course.
+In the change to EPS the pink had to be changed to coral

 FIGURE 9
 used to be FIGURE 11 so in fig11

-FIGURE S0:
-This is the old FIGURE 5 and is in fig5

-FIGURE :
+FIGURE 10
 This used to FIGURE S1
+results_n10 vr_unsame -> GHI

 FIGURE 12DEF:
 This is also in fig4abc for some reason

 FIGURE 12ABC:
 This uses the code in fig789, just copy ailm.csv from the relevant results folder

+FIGURE S6:
+This used to be figure 5 and is in fig5 and, like in FIGURE 8, use plot_with_sd.jl